William Halsey Jr.: Early life

 Halsey was of English ancestry.
 All of his ancestors came to America from England and all of them emigrated from England to New England in the early 1600s.
 He felt a "kinship" with his ancestors, including Captain John Halsey of colonial Massachusetts who served in the Royal Navy in Queen Anne's War from 1702 to 1713 where he raided French shipping.
 Through his father he was a descendant of Senator Rufus King, who was an American lawyer, politician, diplomat, and Federalist.
 Halsey attended the Pingry School.

 After waiting two years to receive an appointment to the United States Naval Academy, Halsey decided to study medicine at the University of Virginia and then join the Navy as a physician.
 He chose Virginia because his best friend, Karl Osterhause, was there.
 While there, Halsey joined the Delta Psi fraternity and was also a member of the secretive Seven Society.
-After his first year, Halsey received his appointment to the United States Naval Academy at Annapolis, and entered the academy in the fall of 1900.
+After his first year, Halsey received his appointment to the United States Naval Academy at Annapolis from President William McKinley, and entered the academy in the fall of 1900.
 While attending the academy he lettered in football as a fullback and earned several athletic honors.
-Halsey graduated from the Naval Academy on February 2, 1904.
+For some time while at the academy his roommate was William Alexander Ancrum.
+Halsey graduated from the Naval Academy on 2 February 1904.

+Early military service, World War I

-Following graduation he spent his early service years in battleships, and sailed with the main battle fleet aboard the battleship USS Kansas as Roosevelt's Great White Fleet circumnavigated the globe from 1907 to 1909.
-Halsey was on the bridge of the battleship USS Missouri on Wednesday, April 13, 1904, when a flareback from the port gun in her aft turret ignited a powder charge and set off two others.
-No explosion occurred, but the rapid burning of the powder burnt and suffocated to death 31 officers and enlisted sailors.
+Following his graduation in 1904, Halsey spent his early service years on battleships, and sailed with the main battle fleet aboard the battleship USS Kansas as Roosevelt's Great White Fleet circumnavigated the globe from 1907 to 1909.
+Halsey was on the bridge of the battleship USS Missouri on Wednesday, 13 April 1904, when a flareback from the port gun in her aft turret ignited a powder charge and set off two others.
+No explosion occurred, but the rapid burning of the powder burned and suffocated to death 31 officers and enlisted sailors.
 This resulted in Halsey dreading the 13th of every month, especially when it fell on a Wednesday.